Pável Pardo: Club career

+VfB Stuttgart

 Following the World Cup, Pardo joined VfB Stuttgart, for a sum of €1 million, the same club that purchased Pardo's national teammate, Ricardo Osorio.
 Pardo scored his first goal for Stuttgart in a 16 September 2006 league contest and win against Werder Bremen.

 On 19 May 2007, Stuttgart won the Bundesliga with Pardo, who appeared in 33 complete games, serving as one of the pillars of the team.
 He was voted the fifth-best player in his first season in Germany.
 In the 2007–08 season, his second year at Stuttgart, he established himself as one of the leading players, due to his constant and solid performances and also because, at 32, he was one of the older players in the otherwise young VfB side.
 Therefore, he earned the nickname el comandante or el jefe in the team.

+Return to América

 In January 2009, he returned to Club América for a fee of US $600,000.

+Chicago Fire

 In July 2011, Pardo revealed he would be signing with a Major League Soccer team after América allowed him to terminate his contract with them and thus sign on a free transfer with MLS, and signed with the Chicago Fire on 26 July 2011.
 Pardo re-signed with Chicago for the 2012 season on 18 January 2012.

 On 19 January 2013, Pardo announced his retirement from football.